Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new administrative technical support

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

-Before you post your administrative technical support job, you should take the time to determine what type of worker your business need.
+Before you post your administrative technical support job, you should take the time to determine what type of worker your business needs.
 While certain jobs definitely require a full-time employee, it's sometimes better to find an administrative technical support for hire on a part-time basis or as a contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire an administrative technical support, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them an administrative technical support to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire an administrative technical support that fits the bill.

-Type Of Administrative Technical SupportDescriptionHourly Rate
+Type of Administrative Technical SupportDescriptionHourly rate

 Administrative Technical SupportComputer support specialists provide help and advice to people and organizations using computer software or equipment.
 Some, called computer network support specialists, support information technology (IT) employees within their organization...
-Show More$13-36
+Show more$13-36

 Information Technology AdministratorAn Information Technology (IT) administrator is a professional responsible for managing the day-to-day operation of an organization's IT systems and ensuring that the systems are running effectively.
 IT administrators must conduct consistent analyses of the computer system and install updates when needed...
-Show More$24-50
+Show more$24-50

 Information Technology/Support TechnicianAn information technology (IT) support technician is a professional who is responsible for providing support and troubleshoots software and hardware problems faced by customers.
 As for larger organizations that have their own IT department, technicians must work together internally with their IT staff members...
-Show More$14-31
+Show more$14-31

-Common Skills:
+Common skills:

 • Technical Support